reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-III.md

 From the code, the first half is quite simple: We try to extract important info like parent class from the `ClassToClean`, and we want to safely get rid of the old CDO.

-One important step here is `SetNewClass( ClassToClean );` at this moment, the `FKismetCompilerContext` is aware of the `UBlueprintGeneratedClass` that is going to be compiled.
-So that for the rest of the compilation, the data are correctly wrote to the `UBlueprintGeneratedClass`, rather than the `UBlueprint` object.

 >It's a common practice to just rename an existing object that takes `TransientPackage` as outer for a safe deletion, the object will be taken care of during next GC cycle.
 {: .prompt-tip }